-Paula Duarte Rocha is a partner with HRA Advogados, the Mozambican member of the Morais Leitão Legal Circle.
+Paula Duarte Rocha is a partner at HRA Advogados, the Mozambican member of the Morais Leitão Legal Circle.

-Paula is highly experienced in the Mozambican market, having intervened in all areas of practice, advising both nation-al and foreign investors, as well as national and foreign private companies.
+Paula is highly experienced in the Mozambican market, having intervened in all areas of practice, advising both national and foreign investors, as well as national and foreign private companies.

-Paula is a registered arbitrator with the Mozambican Centre for Arbitration, Conciliation and Mediation (since 2002) with relevant experience in commercial arbitration, as a nominated arbitrator by the parties and as chairman of the Arbitral Tribunal, and was the IBA Tax Reporter for Mozambique (2012-2014).
+Paula is a registered arbitrator with the Mozambican Centre for Arbitration, Conciliation and Mediation (since 2002) with relevant experience in commercial arbitration, as an arbitrator nominated by the parties and as chair of the arbitral tribunal, and she was the IBA Tax Reporter for Mozambique (2012-2014).